fjoucken/trARPES-extraction/README.md

 g_decay_min = int(k_reso/5)
 ```

-And I used for the model the following parameters:
+For the model, I used the following parameters:

 ```
 #pixels is the number of pixels.
 128 is working fine.